 There are times when the temperatures can get pretty high causing you to get hot.
 Instead of retreating into the house or turning on outdoor ceiling fans, design your outdoor space with lots of shade.
 You can strategically plant trees and bushes or purchase awnings, canopies, and umbrellas to provide more shade.
 However, do your research!
 Many types of trees have aggressive root systems that can distub sidewalks or foundations.
 Information on trees can be found online or by asking any professional in your area

 Area for Fun and Entertainment

 Modern technology has become an easy form of entertainment.
 Be that as it may, utilizing these electronic devices for hours each day will increase your energy bill.
 Too much tech can also have an adverse effect on your physical and mental wellbeing.
 So, when designing your outdoor living space, be sure to create an area for fun and entertainment.

-Having a swimming pool, basketball court, sandbox, playground, or pond in your backyard gives you and your family fun things to do when they’re outside.
+Having a swimming pool, basketball court, sandbox, playground, or pond from Living Water Aeration in your backyard gives you and your family fun things to do when they’re outside.
 This reduces boredom and encourages everyone to put down the electronics and have a good time.

 Consider a Garden

 A final tip for creating an eco-friendly outdoor living space would be to add a garden.
 A garden is great for the environment in that it reduces the fuel emissions necessary to transport fresh produce to consumers.
 It’s also better for your health.
 You can easily set-up a box or table garden in your backyard and plant fresh fruits and veggies that will taste great when they’re ripe and ready to grill.